Weber Pulse 1000 review: is this the best balcony barbecue?

 If it’s an electric barbecue you want, the Weber Pulse 1000 is one of the best you can get.
 The iGrill app isn’t a necessity, yet it’s a fantastic addition, especially when you’re preparing meat or fish you’ve never cooked before.
 Being so compact, you won’t be cooking meals for a family of five yet for a couple of people, it works perfectly.

 Not only did it do a great job at cooking food, giving meals a delicious barbecue taste, but it also feels safe.
 I was confident I wasn’t going to be the cause of the Great Fire of London 2.0.
-It’s a really great way to get around lease restrictions in the city, I’m impressed!
+It’s a really great way to avoid using fuel or charcoal for outside cooking - I’m impressed!

 Weber Pulse 1000 review: also consider